Navneettc/sampling/02_activities/assignments/a3_questionnaire_design_part_b.md

 1. Comment on the quality of your sample.
 Do you expect it to be representative of your target population?
 Why or why not?

     ```
    Although the quality of the sample will be dependent on the total number of sample units, we cannot guarantee perfect representativeness.
 Althought the idea is to remove bias in the survey, and capture the feelings of those in entry level and lower level positions, it will not be a 100%.
 Unless we survey a large sample of that target population, we cannot expect representaion.
 A small sample size will not be enough to give accurate results.
+I think if we were to target 25% or 50% of the sampling frame, that would give good representation to the target population.

+In addition to simple random sampling, we can break the target population and conduct stratified sampling by diving people by departments, years of service, type of employment and do more directed surverys to capture a better representation.
     ```

 2. Given the class content (error, survey quality, ethics) covered since Part A of the assignment, do you wish to make any changes to your original survey?
 If so, make a copy of your original survey and make any desired changes.
 Describe the changes and your reasoning.
 Provide a link here for submission.